SonarSource/sonar-scanner-python/CONTRIBUTING.md

 To debug the sonar-scanner being run in the its, the ITs have to be run with `poetry run pytest tests/its --its --debug-its`

-The `pysonar-scanner` process will wait until VSCode or any other debug adapter protocol client connects on the port `5678`.
+The `pysonar` process will wait until VSCode or any other debug adapter protocol client connects on the port `5678`.

 For VSCode, add the following launch configuration in the `configurations` array:
 ```json